pbldmngz/pbldmngz/README.md

 ## Hi there, my name is Pablo Domínguez - [pbldmngz][linkedin] 👋

 ### This is me (last edition)
+- 🤖 Developing a Japanese chatbot that analyzes and breaks down message meanings, toggles between Kanji and Hiragana, remembers preferred Kanji settings, and adjusts display for known RTK Kanjis.
+This enhances learning by demonstrating the pronunciation and usage of RTK Kanjis you've learned.
 - 📠 Created an algorithm to send files from a computer with no wired or wireless options available to your local PC
 - 👻 Created a Pokemon API consumer app in typescript just to have it as portfolio (most of my real projects are private repositories)
 - 👹 Added electron to my toolbox (doing some Electron + React + Flask projects)